joescii/lift-ng/README.md

 Here are things we would like in this library.
 It's not a road map, but should at least give an idea of where we plan to explore soon.

-* Optimize `Future` handling to only require one key, i.e. `{ "net.liftmodules.ng.Angular.future": "RANDOM_ID" }`.
 * Support configurable `net.liftweb.json.Formats`.
 * Add an `onRender` function to `AngularActor` to allow performing a scope operation when the page is rendered.
+* Cleanup `JsObjFactory` method names, preferably only two indicating when the function is run (on page load vs every invocation).
 * Support server comet pushes to client via services.
-* Cleanup `JsObjFactory` method names, preferably only two indicating when the function is run (on page load vs every invocation).
 * Correctly support client-side changes to models containing arrays when mixing `BindingOptimizations` into an `NgModelBinder`.
 * Support removing fields in models bound with an `NgModelBinder` with `BindingOptimizations` mixed in.
 * Retain diffs in `NgModelBinder`.
 Allow server to reject client-side changes.